mirage/ocaml-cohttp/README.md

 ## Dealing with redirects

-This examples has been adapted from a script on the [ocaml.org](https://github.com/ocaml/ocaml.org/blob/master/script/http.ml) website, and shows an explicit way to deal with redirects.
+This examples has been adapted from a script on the [ocaml.org](https://github.com/ocaml/ocaml.org/blob/master/script/http.ml) website, and shows an explicit way to deal with redirects in `cohttp-lwt-unix`.

 ```ocaml
 let rec http_get_and_follow ~max_redirects uri =